byui-cse/itm300-course/source/module-03/project-lab.md

 If you are successful, it will bring you to the private.html page and say "thank you for Logging in".
 If you have a username or password error, it will take you back to the login page and ask you to login.
 If you haven't updated your password, it will give you a message that says you need to go to the hosted ui and update your password.

+The error console should also give you further ideas if something isn't working correctly.